JudeQuintana/terraform-main/docs/WHITEPAPER.md

 In dual-stack deployments, this model enables asymmetric egress semantics: IPv4 traffic is routed through centralized NAT Gateways to achieve O(1) cost scaling, while IPv6 traffic follows decentralized, NAT-free egress paths, leveraging native IPv6 routing and TGW propagation.
 This behavior is demonstrated end-to-end in the centralized egress dual-stack full-mesh trio reference implementation.

-While the empirical evaluation in this paper focuses on a three-region (N = 3) deployment, the same TGW adjacency synthesis logic has also been validated on a larger topology with N = 10 Transit Gateways in a separate Mega Mesh demonstration (see Artifact Availability: Mega Mesh), confirming identical asymptotic scaling behavior.

 **Parallel Security Propagation Layer:**

 The same compilation pipeline used for routing is mirrored at the security layer.
 Each Tiered VPC-NG instance exposes an intra_vpc_security_group_id that downstream modules use to synthesize security relationships.
 At the regional layer, the Intra VPC Security Group Rule modules (IPv4 and IPv6 variants) construct O(V²) ingress-only allow rules between all non-self VPC network CIDRs, forming a regional SG mesh.
 At the global layer, the Full Mesh Intra VPC Security Group Rules modules replicate these rules across regions, producing a three-region SG mesh that aligns with the routing mesh.
 These SG meshes are designed to make end-to-end reachability testing easy in the reference implementation; they are not positioned as a least-privilege production policy, but as a concrete example of how security propagation can be compiled from the same topology AST.